broken1arrow/MenuLibrary/README.md

 # Important changes I made in 0.28
 You can´t use RegisterClass(this) in newest update, use RegisterMenuAPI(this).
 I made this change becuse the confusing name on the class.
+# Important changes I made in 0.31
+change packet name and how it set metadata on player.

 ## Import the liberary